AVEVA/AVEVA-Samples-CloudOperations/basic_samples/SDS/JavaScript/NodeJS/README.md

 ## Prerequisites

 - This application by default will use Port 8080
+- Configure the sample using the file [config.placeholder.js](config.placeholder.js).
+Before editing, rename this file to `config.js`.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

 **Note: This application is hosted on HTTP.
 This is not secure.
 You should use a certificate and HTTPS.**